-- What are the alternatives to the primary approach that you're suggesting?
+- What are other options to the treatment you're recommending?

 - What can I do to make my child feel better?

-- Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+- Are there any brochures or other printed material that I can have?
+What websites do you suggest?

 What to expect from your doctor